johnathanvman/F6/index.md

 					Entrys.push("I slurp down SUB, she has a great "+DescWord(unit(s[2]),"slime",100)+" flavor.")
 				}
 				if(unit(s[2]).Name == "Wolf Queen"){
 					Entrys = [" I kick the queen in the stomach, and she stumbles back before falling to a knee.
 She looks up and admits she's been bested.
 I give her a kiss before swallowing her down.
 She doesn't struggle as she slides into my belly.
 I try on her crown while she digests, but it doesn't quite fit right.
-I leave it on the throne and turn to leave."]
+I leave it on the throne and turn to leave.
+I feel like my appetite has increased after eating her!"]
 				}
 			}else if(s[4] == 3){//WILLING